uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

 }
 ```

 Finally, the config file allows you to define patterns to ignore.
-I added a few patterns to ignore code blocks and Nunjucks expressions:
+I added a few patterns to ignore code blocks and Nunjucks expressions.

 ```js
     {% raw %}// ...